rhyslwells/Data-Archive/content/uncleaned/Model Optimisation.md

 1. **Optimization**:
    - Involves adjusting model parameters to enhance performance.
    - Techniques like grid search or random search are used to find the best hyperparameters.

+- Objective: Tune the model’s hyperparameters to improve performance.
+For regularized linear regression, the main hyperparameter to tune is the regularization strength (`alpha` in Ridge or Lasso).
+Use cross-validation to evaluate the model’s performance with different hyperparameters.
+   - Method: Grid Search or Random Search with cross-validation.

+Bayesian optimisation or evolutionary algorithms